Last week I talked about balance as a first step to understanding reciprocity. This week I want to refine my focus and discuss the term itself.

 It sounds so easy.
 In fact, it is easy.
 A reciprocal relationship is a delight.
 Trust and respect are present.
 Drama and trauma are absent.
 Both parties show up with an intention to create healthy connection.
 Communication is loving, respectful and honest.
 Both parties take responsibility for their words, actions and choices.
 When we walk away from a reciprocal interaction we feel valued, understood, respected and connected—and so does the other party.

 Reciprocity in relationships cannot be achieved if both parties are not internally balanced, which is why I started with balance last week.
 This is like boundaries.
 If we can’t manage our own boundaries within ourselves, we won’t have effective boundaries with others.
 If we don’t function well enough to self-care, make choices that reflect our priorities, and control our time and energy in a balanced way, we can’t create healthy, reciprocal relationships.

 “Exchanging things with others” is not limited to concrete things.
 In fact, a commercial exchange doesn’t imply reciprocity at all.
 Reciprocal exchange means he heats water for my tea while I’m in the shower and I dry his socks in the dryer instead of on the line because he likes them soft.
-Reciprocity implies an equal but not identical contribution of time, energy, expression and caring.
+Reciprocity implies an equal but not necessarily identical contribution of time, energy, expression and caring.
 In many ways, it’s a subtle kind of dance.
 It’s a gift of ourselves to others.

 Reciprocity is flexible, affectionate, creative, curious and cooperative.
 Reciprocity says: “What can I do?
 What do you need?
 What would be useful?
 What would create connection?
 Reciprocity requires that we allow ourselves to be seen and we’re open to receiving as well as giving.
 It requires that we communicate about what we want and what we can give.